Nuitka/Nuitka/Developer_Manual.rst

      def f( a, b=2, b=3 ):
          pass

-  Should be composed by a temp variable calculated outside, and then an assignment to the defaults.
+  Should be composed into a temp holder variable calculated outside, and then passed on to the function creation.
 That way, it becomes obvious that the defaults are an attribute that is computed outside of the function.
 Previously defaults were children of the builder, but that caused problems.
 Currently the defaults are wrapped outside, which has its own problems too.

   Lambdas have defaults too, so it's not always a statement, but has to happen inside an expression.